Ilphu/Ascii-Art-Image-Converter/README.md

 ## How to use?

 ### Compilation:

-Use the provided make file to compile the program with `make`.

-> [!IMPORTANT]
-> If this doesn't work try deleting all cmake related files except `CMakeLists.txt` and running `cmake ./`, then `make`.
+Simply run `cmake ./ && make` to create the `Makefile` and `make` the `ascii` binary.
+Then execute with `./ascii` and do as prompted.

 ### Use:

 Run `./ascii` and follow the prompts it gives, to be safe only use downscaling factors that are multiples of 8.
+If you want to change the ascii characters that are used or the color that they are, simply change the `palette.png` image or create your own and name it `palette.png`.

 ## Examples and Extra Info: